RevenueHunt/docs/docs/how-to-guides/publish-quiz-inline.md

 ```
 4. **Embed the Quiz**: Paste the adjusted HTML code wherever you like on your website.

+---
-By following these steps, you can successfully integrate an interactive inline quiz into your Shopify store, enhancing the user experience and potentially increasing engagement and conversions.
-Always test the quiz functionality across different themes and devices to ensure optimal performance and user experience.
+By following these steps, you can successfully integrate an interactive inline quiz into your Shopify store.